Lee Chatfield: Allegations of sexual assault and financial impropriety

+Initial allegations that Chatfield sexually abused a high school student at a school where he taught led to multiple financial and corruption charges against Chatfield and his wife, though no sexual abuse charges were filed.

 On January 6, 2022, The Detroit News reported Michigan State Police were investigating Chatfield over allegations that he sexually abused a girl for 12 years, beginning in 2009 when she was between 14 and 15 years old and continuing until 2021.
 When she was 18 she married Aaron Chatfield, Lee's brother.
 Lee Chatfield has admitted having an affair with his sister-in-law and with other women, but said that these affairs were between consenting adults.

 The sexual abuse is alleged to have begun when the girl was attending Chatfield's church, Northern Michigan Baptist Bible Church, and continued while she was a student at the school associated with the church, where Chatfield taught physical education.

-In February 2022, state police searched the home of Chatfield's former top staff members, Rob and Anne Minard.
-Anne Minard was the treasurer for four of Chatfield's political action committees.
-The Peninsula Fund, a non-profit run by Chatfield, is also registered at address of the Minards' consulting firm.
-Chatfield's lawyer claimed that the search was an attempt to falsely connect Chatfield to financial improprieties.

-Chatfield's successor, House Speaker Jason Wentworth, has ordered all members to preserve records dealing with the conduct of Chatfield.